Direct numerical simulation of inflow boundary-layer turbulence effects on cavity flame stabilisation in a model scramjet combustor: Introduction

-Owing to the recent advances in high-performance computing (HPC) technology, direct numerical simulation (DNS) has become a viable tool to study supersonic reactive flows not only with simplified geometries~\cite{mahle2007turbulence,ferrer2017compressibility,o2014subgrid}, but also for realistic scramjet flame-holder configurations~\cite{fang2023direct,linICDERS2023,SITARAMAN2021111531}.
-Previous numerical studies on supersonic combustion, particularly cavity-based, have rarely employed high-order DNS due to the high computational cost and challenging implementation of numerical schemes.
+In recent studies, highly resolved simulations have been conducted to elucidate the turbulent flame-vortex interaction.
+Goodwin et al.~\cite{goodwin2020effect} adopted the DG method~\cite{johnson2020conservative} to simulate premixed ethylene-air combustion under subsonic turbulent inflow conditions and obtained highly resolved results.
+Rising et al.~\cite{rising2022numerical} utilized the same method and further examined flame-vortex interaction under different geometry.
 Recently, Sitaraman et al.~\cite{SITARAMAN2021111531} compared two cases with different injection positions on the bottom wall of the cavity.
-In their study, second-order numerical schemes with adaptive mesh refinement was used for higher numerical accuracy, especially in the vicinity of shock waves and within the cavity.
+In their study, second-order numerical schemes incorporating adaptive mesh refinement were employed to achieve higher numerical accuracy, particularly in regions adjacent to shock waves and within the cavity.
+Recent advancements in high-performance computing (HPC) technology have rendered direct numerical simulation (DNS) a viable methodology for simulating supersonic reactive flows, applicable to both simplified geometries~\cite{mahle2007turbulence,ferrer2017compressibility,o2014subgrid} and realistic configurations of scramjet flameholders~\cite{fang2023direct,linICDERS2023,SITARAMAN2021111531,goodwin2020effect,rising2022numerical}.
 Aditya et al.\cite{aditya2019dns} used the eighth-order S3D code~\cite{JHChen2009} to perform DNS of a turbulent premixed ethylene-air flame over a backward-facing step, albeit with a simpler geometry.
-Rauch et al.\cite{rauch2018dns} employed the same code to conduct two-dimensional DNS investigations of premixed turbulent flames with rectangular and linear ramp cavities, demonstrating that the linear ramp cavity facilitates better fuel entry into the cavity.
-However, both studies were conducted under subsonic inflow conditions.
+Rauch et al.\cite{rauch2018dns} employed the same code to conduct two-dimensional and three-dimensinal DNS investigations of premixed turbulent flames with rectangular and linear ramp cavities, demonstrating that the linear ramp cavity facilitates better fuel entry into the cavity.
+However, both studies mentioned above were conducted under subsonic inflow conditions.